LapMonitor Timing System

 - 2 x AAA batteries for the LapMonitor

 The transponder weighs 6g, and measures 25x16x10mm, and is very easy to mount due to its shape.
 The transponders are obviously available separately as well.

 Here, the LapMonitor unit is held by the support, then mounted to the smaller tripod, in the way you place it beside the track you’re driving on.
 The unit is powered by the two small AAA size batteries included, and turned on by bluetooth from the app on your phone.

 Another view of the LapMonitor and support, here mounted to the larger tripod.

 I received my LapMonitor just as I was to leave for a testing session at a track far away, so I had no real time to get familiar with it before the test.
 This was not a problem though, as the app and timing system is super easy to use.
 The system also worked reliably throughout the day with no problems, so it very much did what it was supposed to do.

-As far as I understand, LapMonitor is a very small one-man project.
+As far as I understand, LapMonitor is still a small startup company.
 There are for sure lots of features that can be added and fine tuned to make the product even better.
 But that’s the great thing about a product like this; The fact that the app can be updated (and is being updated) constantly with more new features and improvements through user feedback.

 Overall a very positive experience, and I will continue to use the LapMonitor whenever I go testing on a track with no live timing.